What is communication skills?

 Why are communication skills important?

 The question of why communication skills are important can be answered by looking at it from the perspective of not being able to communicate properly.
 This is because, without adequate skills in communication, we have the ability to be heard but not understood.
 With improved skills, it is possible to convey even more sophisticated messages to those around us.
 Some people with exceptional levels of communication adeptness will go into a career that is based on their skills, perhaps in a leadership

 position, in politics or as a spiritual leader.
 Without them, we are basically more alone.
 It is by communication that humans have managed to be so successful in living cooperatively, certainly compared to other species.
 Without good communication, misunderstandings are more likely, and this is the cause of much conflict in the world, many people would argue.

 What communication skills do employers want?

 Employers often say they want candidates with good communication skills without qualifying what they really mean by such a request.
-Unless it is a communications role you are after, which means that highly specialist skills in modern communications will be a prerequisite, what an employer really means is likely the ability to speak clearly, to put ideas together in a coherent and straightforward way and the ability to read and write to a reasonable level.
+Unless it is a communications role you are after, which means that highly specialist skills in modern communications will be a prerequisite, what an employer really means is likely to include the ability to speak clearly, to put ideas together in a coherent and straightforward way as well as the ability to read and write to a reasonable level.
 Few employers mean they are only looking to hire an orator with the skills of Cicero when they ask for good levels of communicability.
 What it boils down to is operational efficiency.
 People who cannot communicate what they are doing well will cause their managers headaches as things will inevitably go wrong or be conducted without the right priorities being managed first.